 Derivative and warrant fair value adjustments were \$11.9 million for the year ended December 31, 2017, compared to \$0 for the year ended December 31, 2016.
-This increase was due to changes in the fair value of derivatives and warrants of \$9.9 million and \$2.0 million, respectively, for the year ended December 31, 2017.
+This increase was due to decreases in the fair value of derivatives and warrants of \$9.9 million and \$2.0 million, respectively, for the year ended December 31, 2017.
 Derivatives and warrants were issued in conjunction with convertible note financings during the year ended December 31, 2017.
+The decreases in the fair value of derivatives and warrants were primarily due to the impact of the Series D financing that closed in February 2018, the terms of which were known at December 31, 2017, which implied lower fair values for the derivatives and warrants than previously estimated.